jcheng31/Zunify/README.md

 Just copy-paste the text from the `SPOTIFY ID` box into the desktop client to import the track.

+Alternative matches can be chosen from the `MATCHED TRACK` drop-down.

 ## TODO
 * Better custom text export: allowing strings without spaces.
 * Matching an entire playlist with tracks on Spotify and exporting the result.